ETS-Next-Gen/writing_observer/docs/concepts/system_settings.md

 instructor-specific defaults while a system job, using the same accessor, still observes the site-wide configuration.

+### What context we pass today

+Every call into `pmss_settings` names the setting through the `types` list.
+We build that list from the canonical namespace of the setting—`['server']` for the public port, `['redis_connection']` for Redis, `['modules', module_name]` for module flags, and so on.
+Because the list mirrors the hierarchy defined in `creds.yaml`, we get deterministic lookups even when overlays layer additional rules on top.

+Selectors (the `attributes` argument) are rarer.
+Only features that genuinely vary per request provide them today.
+For example, roster resolution passes the requesting user's email domain and the LTI provider so the `roster_data` configuration can pick the correct backend, and the dashboard logging toggle adds the user's domain to honour tenant-specific overrides.
+Most other settings still rely solely on the namespace lookup.

+### Where we want to go

+We want every lookup that depends on request context to assemble the same attribute payload in the same place.
+Rather than sprinkling ad-hoc conditionals around the codebase, helpers should gather the domain, provider, role, or other selectors once and pass them through every relevant PMSS call.
+This keeps the setting definitions declarative, makes it obvious which selectors operators can target in overlays, and avoids drift between different parts of the system.

 ## Extending the system settings surface

 Adding a new capability follows a consistent pattern: